Lightweight M2M (LWM2M)

 REGISTRATION_FAILURE

 Registration to LwM2M server failed.
-Occurs if there is a failure in the registration.
+Occurs if server rejects the registration attempt.

 5